 Learning is assessed through a written assignment at the end of each module.
 The assignments for the first two modules on the course are essays, addressing an issue that is of practical and intellectual significance to the student.
 You will be expected to draw on the literature and your own experience to support your arguments.
 The third assignment in the first year is a project module where you will undertake and writes up a piece of reflective practice.
 These first three modules form the ‘core’ and are compulsory for an award to be made in Autism (Children).
 The three modules are sequential; information in Modules 2 and 3 building on the earlier units and the modules must be taken in sequence.

 In the second year, you may stay within the autism field by taking a double project.
-Masters students may also do a double project module, but in addition they will need to do one or two other subject modules, which may be the second module from the Autism (Adults) programme, or a module on Challenging Behaviour and Autism, or a module on Inclusive practice.
+Masters students may also do a double project module, but in addition they will need to do one or two other subject modules, which may be the second module from the Special Education: Autism (Adults) programme, or a module on Challenging Behaviour and Autism, or a module on Inclusive practice.
 Masters students will then take the research module (PIE) and write a 15,000 word dissertation.

 Students who successfully complete three modules at Level H are awarded the Advanced Certificate in Autism (children) at the end of the first year.
-Students who successfully complete three modules at Level M are awarded the Postgraduate Certificate in Autism (children) at the end of the first year or can continue to study for the Postgraduate Diploma (one more year) or a Masters degree (two more years minimum).
+Students who successfully complete three modules at Level M are awarded the Postgraduate Certificate in Special Education: Autism (children) at the end of the first year or can continue to study for a Masters degree (two more years minimum).